 Matos Maraví, Pável

-Pável is a post-doc working on the evolution and biogeography of Neotropical butterflies.READ MORE
+Pável is an associate researcher working on the evolution and biogeography of Neotropical butterflies.READ MORE

 Pável is interested in insect biogeography and systematics.
 He is a Marie Skłodowska-Curie post-doc at the University of Gothenburg from 2017 to 2019.
 At the Antonelli Lab, he studies the phylogenetic relationships and biogeography of main Neotropical clades within the butterfly families Hesperiidae and Nymphalidae.
 The main goal is to better understand the ecological and evolutionary processes intervening in tropical biodiversity.
 He uses phylogenomic approaches, along with life-history data (larval host plants, geographical ranges) to estimate character evolution and diversification rates.